 Despite the basic difference, cornbread French toast still makes a great base for all your favorite toppings.
 You can keep it sweet with some simple maple syrup and cream cheese, or even roll it over a pumpkin egg batter for a more flavorful treat.

-Panzanella itself is a recipe meant for leftover bread.
-It’s a classic Italian salad featuring stale bread, tomatoes, basil, and onions.
+Panzanella itself is a recipe meant for stale bread.
+It’s a classic Italian salad featuring leftover bread, tomatoes, basil, and onions.
 This recipe makes a slight adjustment and uses leftover cornbread instead.

 This salad may look simple, but it has an incredible versatility of flavors and textures.
 The tomatoes are juicy and sweet, while the other veggies are slightly tangy.
 The cornbread adds a distinctive mild sweetness and crunchiness that make the salad so much more entertaining.